Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 We have to detect a finished flow and if we detect one, we can just trigger the `navigateTo('flow-source-page')` function.
 To detect if a flow is finished, we simply look at the URL of the previous page.
 If the previous URL starts with a predefined string, then the navigation is allowed.
+The predefined string is added in the data of the route.
 ```ts
 {
     path: '/flow/a',